nixphp/framework/docs/pages/configuration.md

 # Configuration

-PHPico provides a simple yet flexible configuration system based on `.env` files, a lightweight environment service, and a powerful configuration loader.
+NixPHP provides a simple yet flexible configuration system based on `.env` files, a lightweight environment service, and a powerful configuration loader.

 You can easily manage different settings for local development, staging, and production environments.